Why we care

 - Ensuring that individuals are evaluated against relevant objectives by setting and updating goals in a continuous and agile manner

-- Leveraging performance management to develop employees in more meaningful ways (e.g., starting out with career or development goals before determining performance goals, assessing managers on the extent to which they develop employees)
+- Leveraging PM to develop employees in more meaningful ways (e.g., starting out with career or development goals before determining performance goals, assessing managers on the extent to which they develop employees)

 Given these different organizational realities, organizations need to better understand how their practices play out in reality for women and men.
 This will likely require organizations to rethink (at a minimum):